 Digital learning opportunities across the curriculum are empowering digital age students to be future ready.
 Come learn about state models and share your ideas on how to expand and leverage partnerships to integrate technology competencies across the curriculum.
 Participants will engage in activities including best practices discussion, resources curation, scaling adoption, and cross-agency implementation efforts strategy sharing.

 Educational Technology in Teacher Prep: Connecting the Dots

-Presenters: Christine Terry, eMINTS; Kiersten Greene, Ph.D., Associate Professor of Literacy Education, Department of Teaching & Learning, SUNY New Paltz
+Presenters: Christine Terry, Educational Consultant, eMINTS National Center; Kiersten Greene, Ph.D., Associate Professor of Literacy Education, SUNY New Paltz